 It's a classic nutrition issue: the tide is perfect, the wind direction is rare, the groundswell is arriving, and the wetsuit is dry.
-You know you'll surf for three hours, but you don't know what to eat and drink to resist the long session.
+You know you'll surf for three hours but don't know what to eat and drink to resist a long session.

 Breakfast | The Surfers' Smoothie